theRealWardo/docker-monitoring/README.md

 * [Grafana](https://github.com/dockerana/dockerana/tree/master/components/grafana) - for graphing and building dashboards.
 * [Elasticsearch](https://github.com/dockerana/dockerana/tree/master/components/elasticsearch) - for storing dashboards.
 * [ingestsyslog](https://github.com/dockerana/dockerana/blob/master/Dockerfile) - a container to report host machine syslog events.

+This is a pretty large stack with a lot going on, but basically it seems that each machine should run something like `ingestsyslog` which is monitoring the host machine and reporting the number of running processes and more to StatsD.
+I could only see loadavg and processes reported but the code seems to indicate more is supposed to be happening.
+I didn't really dig in to try and get more to work (yet).
+Anyway, you can look at the data in Graphite at `yourhost:8080` or go to the Grafana dashboard at `yourhost:8081`.
+You can add more containers that report data with `docker run -d --link dockerana_statsd_1:statsd dockerana/dockerana` or similar.